 3: Negotiate or Close the Deal

-If you're deciding between two dealerships with similar offers, you may want to lean toward the one at which you intend to buy your car.
+If you're deciding between two dealerships with similar offers, you might want to lean toward the one at which you intend to buy your car.
 This tactic gives you some leverage since you're giving the dealership business on both the trade-in and the car purchase.